I'm a delegate at Mobility Field Day 1!

 The Hummingbird Effect: what does the wine press have to do with astronomy?
 Science + History = Kewl!

 The IT Crowd: Moss Introduces Jen To The Internet Such a great show.
 This is one of my faves scenes

 UPDATE: See the comment below by Andrew Von Nagy.
-It corrects what I said about hidden SSIDs and DFS.
+It clarifies what I said about hidden SSIDs and DFS.

 Case in point: Hidden SSIDs.
 Most wireless folks recommend against using hidden SSIDs.
 It doesn't provide any security, requires more work to connect devices to, and some NIC drivers don't like hidden networks and won't, or have trouble, connecting to them.

 There are practical reasons to hide an SSID - to avoid confusion between networks, or to simplify your network advertisement.
-But, security isn't one of them, the AP is still beaconing, clients probe more (so you're wasting airtime), and the SSID is sent in plaintext in their association requests anyway and it's not that difficult to find them.
+But, security isn't one of them, the AP is still beaconing, clients probe more (so you're wasting airtime and announcing the SSID anyways), and the SSID is sent in plaintext in association requests anyway, so it's not that difficult to find them.